Special Ambassador: JOE SINNOTT (Artist: 2008-present)

 Mike Marts (Editor: 2/08 – 8/18) *term of service ended

 Mike Marts started out at Marvel as an assistant editor to Nel Yomtov for their Avengers titles in the early ’90s.
 Later in the decade, he was hired by Acclaim Comics and ultimately became the editor of their entire line of comics.
 After Acclaim ceased publishing, Mike was rehired at Marvel as an editor, at one point editing Christopher Priest’s Black Panther with Bob Almond and his art partner Sal Velluto for over a year.
 His successful time at Marvel culminated in his being awarded the coveted position of editor of the X-men line of titles.
-Mike subsequently shifted to DC in the 2000s, overseeing the Legion books and All-Star comics, and has since become the head editor of the highly-acclaimed Batman line of titles.
+Mike subsequently shifted to DC in 2006, overseeing the Legion books and All-Star comics, and has since become the head editor of the highly-acclaimed Batman line of titles.
 In 2014 he would return to Marvel as Executive Editor, followed by his co-founding of Aftershock Comics in 2015.

 When forming the Inkwell Awards in early 2008, founding members Bob Almond and Tim Townsend simultaneously wanted to bring in Mike as an ambassador and he didn’t hesitate to join and aid the organization.
 Mike and Adam Hughes were the first two Inkwell ambassadors and their names have benefited the non-profit organization’s mission ever since.